-Attendance in online (Internet) courses is measured not only by initial log-in (first 8 days of the semester) but also by completion of 80% of the required course work.
-Telecourse, Hybrid and Teleweb students MUST meet on the published meeting dates (orientation or first class meeting).
+Attendance in online (Internet) courses is measured not only by initial log-in (first 8 days of the semester) but also by the completion of the required course work and/or online participation, as defined by the instructor on the course syllabus.
+In Hybrid courses, students MUST meet on the published meeting dates (orientation or first class meeting or lab).
 See Distance Learning for course information.

 Special note to Marine Technology students: Students in the Marine Technology curriculum are at times involved in cruises on the ship that might take place during a holiday or semester break during which time students are normally off.
 When such occurs, students must participate in the cruise.